Contexter/FountainAI/README.md

 ### Explanation

-The implementation phase involves creating the actual codebase for FountainAI using Vapor, a popular server-side Swift framework.
+The implementation phase involves creating the actual codebase for FountainAI using Vapor.
 By adhering to the OpenAPI specification, we ensure that the implementation is consistent with the defined API standards.
 The focus is on writing scalable, maintainable, and efficient code, leveraging Vapor's features and best practices.
 This phase translates the conceptual and API models into a working application, ready for deployment and real-world use.

 ## Prerequisites